What is Third Party Maintenance?

 More Affordable and Flexible Third Party Options

-At this point, it may seem obvious that a true third party maintenance provider, without any skin in the OEM hardware sales game, is likely to be the best choice for multivendor support.
+At this point, it may seem obvious that a true third party maintenance provider, without any skin in the OEM hardware sales game, is likely to be the best choice for multivendor IT services.
 The premier companies in the market are able to take on maintenance for a diverse data center and even a complete global enterprise.
 And they get a lot of things right that the OEMs’ business model precludes.

 For example, Park Place delivers high performing, efficient, and customer-focused multivendor support by: